Vitamin B5 (Pantothenic Acid): Benefits, Sources, and Daily Needs

 -

-Without enough Vitamin B5, energy metabolism and fat conversion become inefficient.
+👉 Without enough Vitamin B5, the body struggles with energy metabolism and fat conversion.

 -